NixOS: Into the deep end

 the end, I guess I didn’t really need a whole lot of convincing.
 Once I heard

-, that was enough for me.
+some colleagues were also trying out NixOS, that was enough for me.
 If somehow

 it didn’t work out, switching back wouldn’t mean much of a sunk cost.